 But not all search algorithms are created equal.
 Some find the shortest path, others just find a path.
 Some explore everything, others are guided by intuition.
 The best way to understand the difference is to watch them work.

-Below you can experiment with four classic pathfinding algorithms on a grid with random obstacles.
+Below you can experiment with five classic pathfinding algorithms on a grid with random obstacles.
 Click to draw or erase walls, move the start and end points, pick an algorithm, and hit Run to watch it explore.

 The Algorithms